Alexis Jordan (album)

-Alexis Jordan is the debut and only studio album by American singer Alexis Jordan.
+Alexis Jordan is the only studio album by American singer Alexis Jordan.
 It was released from February 25, 2011, through Roc Nation.
-After being signed to rapper Jay-Z's Roc Nation label in March 2010, Jordan began working with Norwegian production duo Stargate on the album, Jordan also worked with producers Sandy Vee, Nightwatch, Espionage.
-The album was recorded between January 2007 and October 2010.
+After signing with Jay-Z's Roc Nation label in March 2010, Jordan began work on her debut album, collaborating with Norwegian production duo Stargate, as well as producers Sandy Vee, Nightwatch, and Espionage.
+A dance-pop record that blends elements of electro pop and R&B, Alexis Jordan was recorded over a period of nearly four years, from January 2007 to October 2010.